andrevargas22/ESP8622_Access_Point/README.md

 ![alt text](https://github.com/andrevargas22/ESP8622_Access_Point/blob/main/images/img2.png)

 This is it for the server.
 It is running and ready to accept requests.
-In the route '/json1', any connected client request a JSON from the ESP, and in the route '/json2', any connected client sends an JSON to the ESP.
+In the route '/json1', any connected client request a JSON from the ESP, and in the route '/json2', any connected client sends a JSON to the ESP.

 ## Flask-Client Test Example Python Code:
 There are different ways to send requests.
 You could for example use Postman, just connect to the ESP Soft AP and send requests using the ESP IP address: